dtr-org/unit-e-project/project/open-source-strategy.md

 Many end users expect software to be available in their native language.
 This can be achieved by translating software and documentation targeted at end users.
 It requires internationalization (i18n), i.e. enabling the software to be translated, as well as localization (l10n), i.e. actually providing translated texts and other adaptions to local norms such as date or number formats.

 Documentation and tools targeted as developers are not translated, but English is used as the standard language.
 While this might provide some barrier for developers who are not fluent in English, it helps a lot with communication as one community.

+See [documentation.md](documentation.md) for details about our approach to translating documentation.

 ### Actions